Double Reduction Policy

-The Double Reduction Policy (双减政策 (shuāng jiǎn zhèng cè)) Chinese education policy intended to reduce homework and after-school tutoring pressure on primary and secondary school students, reduce families' spending on tutoring, and improve compulsory education.
+The Double Reduction Policy (双减政策 (shuāng jiǎn zhèng cè)) is a Chinese education policy intended to reduce homework and after-school tutoring pressure on primary and secondary school students, reduce families' spending on tutoring, and improve compulsory education.

 The policy, formally titled Opinions on Further Reducing the Homework Burden and Off-Campus Training Burden of Students in Compulsory Education, was issued on 24 July 2021 by the General Office of the Chinese Communist Party and the State Council of the People's Republic of China.
-The policy was prompted by problems with high-stakes exam-oriented education, including the physical and mental health of students (e.g., lack of sleep, obesity, anxiety, and suicide).
+The policy was prompted by problems with high-stakes exam-oriented education, including its impact on the physical and mental health of students (e.g., lack of sleep, obesity, anxiety, and suicide).